 Self Storage vs Home Storage: Which is Best?

 Both routes have their pros and cons.
-Self storage can free up space fast, but building smart storage solutions at home, like shelving, cabinetry, or hidden compartments, can be more cost-effective (and a fun weekend project).
-In this guide, we’ll break down the pros and cons of self storage vs home storage, and help you figure out the best option for your tools, gear, and everything else you’re trying to keep organised.
+Self storage can free up space fast, but building smart storage solutions at home like shelving, cabinetry and hidden compartments can be more cost-effective, and frankly, a satisfying weekend project.
+I’ve built plenty of both for clients and for myself.
+In this guide, I’ll break down the pros and cons of each option to help you figure out what makes most sense for your tools, gear, and everything else you’re trying to keep organised.

 home storage clutter